pculture/miro-user-manual/en/interface.rst

 history, reload the page, go back to "home" and open the current page in a browser outside of Miro.

-On Linux and Windows, the browser is XULRunner-based like Firefox.
+On Windows, the browser is XULRunner-based like Firefox.

-On OSX, the browser is Webkit-based like Safari.
+On GNU/Linux and OSX, the browser is Webkit-based like Safari.

 .. index:: interface; item view